 - design a brochure appropriate to how it will be used

-And what of price?
+And what of the price?
 Professional brochure designers will charge a fair and appropriate price for their work depending on the type of brochure and complexity of design.
-As a rule of thumb you should expect to pay around the following amounts for different types of professionally designed brochure:
+As a rule of thumb, you should expect to pay around the following amounts for different types of professionally designed brochures.

 - Bi-fold (A4) approx: $500